Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 Most platforms default to 7-day click attribution, meaning they only credit conversions that happen within a week of someone clicking your ad.
 But, music discovery doesn’t always work that fast.
 Someone might hear your track in an ad on Monday, remember your name on Friday, and stream you the following Tuesday.

 Spotify for Artists and platform analytics often show spikes 10-14 days after ad campaigns end.
 That’s not a coincidence; it’s delayed discovery kicking in.
-When reviewing a campaign performance, give it at least two weeks after spending stops before deciding whether it actually worked.
+When reviewing a campaign performance, give it at least two weeks after spending stops before deciding whether it worked.

 Andromeda-specific attribution quirk: Meta’s algorithm now optimises for view-through conversions more aggressively than pre-2024 systems because it can better predict which impressions lead to delayed action.
 Your campaign dashboard might show mediocre click-through rates but strong conversion rates because Andromeda is deliberately serving impressions to people who won’t click immediately but will remember and search later.
 This is why weekly reviews matter more than daily CTR monitoring, the algorithm is playing a longer game than you might expect.